First, please let us congratulate you.

 But the reality is, when SEO works, it works.
 Not only does it work, it works like nothing else — particularly if your goal is long-term, sustainable growth.
-That’s why the forecast on investment into SEO services is set rise to $79.27 billion annually by 2020.
 Quite simply, it is the future of intelligent advertising.

 We recommend checking out our podcast with Ruth Burr Reedy on red flags when hiring an SEO company.
 As you know, if you want to find the right company to walk this journey with you, you need to know the right questions to ask.
 So without further ado, here they are.